sheafk/99Bottles/README.md

 # 99Bottles
-My Objective-C solution to the following problem on rosettacode.org
+This is my Objective-C solution to the following problem on rosettacode.org.

 99 Bottles of Beer
 Task99 Bottles of Beer